genomic-medicine-sweden/nallo/.github/CONTRIBUTING.md

 - Fix the bug, and bump version (X.Y.Z+1).
 - A PR should be made on `master` from patch to directly this particular bug.

+## Pipeline contribution conventions

+To make the genomic-medicine-sweden/skierfe code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.

 ### Adding a new step